- Date First Published: April 2, 2015

 Visiting Lecturers may be categorized accordingly and be given limited privileges.
 Trainees and lecturers employed by the hospital will of course be given full user privileges according to their role.

 Use of the Patient Management (Administration) System

-Lecturers or Supervisors who have access to Patient Management (Administration) System can use it to allocate existing inpatients or scheduled outpatients to students.
-Lists could be transferred to an Excel spreadsheet and the assignment can be printed.
+Lecturers or supervisors who have access to Patient Management (Administration) System can use it to allocate existing inpatients or scheduled outpatients to students.
+Lists could be transferred to a spreadsheet application (e.g. MS Excel) and the assignment can be printed.

 Creating Teaching and Assessment Material

 Lectures, tutors and supervisors, could be trained to create teaching-learning and assessment material.
 These include:

 - Ability to create library of records of anonymized actual patients including images and case reports as teaching-learning material

 - Ability to create test patients with fabricated data within the train domain

 - Provide just in time reference knowledge at the point/stage of care